jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_configure_crawl_process_for_web_crawler.md

 ## How to configure the crawl process of the Web crawler

-When opening first the tab `Crawl process` in the Web Crawler, you can feel a bit lost.
+When opening for the first time the tab `Crawl process` in the Web Crawler, you can feel a bit lost.
 This page will explain the main parameters.

 ### Understanding how the web crawler works